damascenodiego/mdeartifacts.github.io/artifacts/202107_models/README.md

 This article has been accepted the Foundations Track of the MODELS'21 conference as a Technical paper[^1].

+Below, we depict an overall structure of this artifact.

+          analysis/ # Rscripts to analyze our survey results img/                          # Plots generated from the analysis data/ # Data collected during the questionnaire 01_practices_extracted/   # Docx files with the 280 research practices extracted 02_practices_labelling/   # Mind maps with the practices categorized using the 5W2H 03_guidelines_design/     # Our guidelines (19 factual questions + 84 best practices) 04_guidelines_survey/     # Survey snapshot, and Anonymized results

 #  What this artifact does?

 In this artifact, you will find: